The Illawarra Shoalhaven Joint Organisation (ISJO) consists of four member councils:

 Our optional functions:

-The ISJO has prepared a Statement of Strategic Regional Priorities 2017-20 and adopted a Charter, both which can be downloaded below.
+The ISJO has prepared a Statement of Strategic Regional Priorities 2017-20 and adopted a Charter, both which can be downloaded.
 The current Chairman of ISJO is Councillor Gordon Bradbery AM, Lord Mayor Wollongong City Council.
-More information on our Board can be found here

 All these organisations had a common theme, that of a voluntary association of Local Government Authorities that work together, to promote and foster the sustainable development of the regional area, by building on the unique and diverse economic, natural and cultural heritage through member council cooperation.